vsbirkhaug/officebot/tdd.md

 **Officebot** (working title) is a new breed of automation bot.
 This project explores with world of ChatOps and how Natural Language Processing (NLP) might be combined with the idea of multi-platform chat-oriented bots to further the field of ChatOps.

-The motiviation behind this as a project is to delve deeper into the operations side of software and game engineer, one rarely explored in academics.
-Automation plays a huge role at top performing companies and can save a business immesurable amounts of time and money.
+The motivation behind this as a project is to delve deeper into the operations side of software and game engineer, one rarely explored in academics.
+Automation plays a huge role at top performing companies and can save a business immeasurable amounts of time and money.

 The Officebot makes use of new emerging technologies and approaches to try and create an ops bot to support software and game engineers in their day-to-day development.
 The bot comes pre-packaged with a number of capabilities including links to external API's, and also basic team management.

-This particular bot is pushing the boundries of the core technologies being used (mostly a JavaScript and Microsoft based stack) and has already resulted in numerous bug reports and feature request to the core repositories.
+This particular bot is pushing the boundaries of the core technologies being used (mostly a JavaScript and Microsoft based stack) and has already resulted in numerous bug reports and feature request to the core repositories.
 In the further development this project should serve as a way of pushing forward the underlying technologies.

+### Update 19/12/2016

+Officebot has been renamed to "Officer" and has now been morphed fully into a bot building framework under Node.js using JavaScript.
+It's now bundled with a few demo commands and a configuration portal.
+This framework is designed to be convention over configuration (like Ruby on Rails as opposed to Sinatra).

+Everything else still stands in terms of bot design, but the design principles have now been extracted into a framework for further development.

 ## Design and Interaction

-The design and interaction of this bot come in multiple layers, since this bot can be deployed to numberous platforms we must take a lot into consideration.
+The design and interaction of this bot come in multiple layers, since this bot can be deployed to numerous platforms we must take a lot into consideration.
 Along side this, there are actually two primary interfaces with the bot from a user perspective.

 * Text based - For example, Slack integration will make this a very popular choice for most users.
 This is the standard approach to ChatOps / automation bots these days.
 The twist here is that we include NLP, meaning your standard "command" like structures are out of the window.
 With NLP we can ask questions back and forth and lower the barrier to entry.
 No more questions like "how do I deploy?", because the bot can just talk you though it.
 * Speech based - This will be added at the latter end, but with the way the bot will be built we will be able to create a deployable version for the Amazon Echo (see [Technology Stack](#technology-stack)).
 This will enable the use of speech to control the bot, this gives the user further options of how to interact with the bot, potentially allowing them both avenues.
 It's also a next level advancement for accessibility by removing the screen-reader and text-to-speech entirely.